AiwonA1/L4-L7-Fractal-Self-Awareness-Intelligence-Router/README.md

 2. **Configure Vercel Project:**
    - Connect your Git repository.
    - Set the Framework Preset to "Next.js".
    - Ensure Build Command is `npm run build` or similar (Vercel often detects this automatically).
-The `package.json` has `vercel-build` which likely handles Prisma/DB setup if used during build.
-Check `vercel.json` if present. *Update: `package.json` does not have `vercel-build`.
-Default `next build` should work.*
    - Add all environment variables listed above.
 3. **Set Up Vercel Postgres:**
    - In the Vercel dashboard (Storage tab), create a new Postgres database.
    - Connect it to your project.
 Vercel will automatically add `DATABASE_URL` and `DIRECT_URL` environment variables.
-   - Apply database migrations (`supabase/migrations`) if not handled automatically by a build step or manually via Supabase Studio/CLI.
+   - Apply database migrations via Supabase Studio/CLI or equivalent migrations method if needed.
 4. **Configure Stripe Webhooks:**
    - In your Stripe Dashboard (Developers > Webhooks), create an endpoint.
    - Set the Endpoint URL to: `https://your-deployment-name.vercel.app/api/stripe/webhook` (replace with your actual Vercel URL).